iNZightVIT/Lite/README.md

 This directory contains the documentation for the input and output ID's for the time series module.

 - server-elements:
-This directory contains the server functions for the two new modules.
+This directory contains the server functions for the "Visualize" and "Time Series" modules.

 - www:
 This directory is used for web-related files such as .css and .gif/.jpeg/.png.
 Images are stored in a sub-directory called "images".